hacspec/blog/content/posts/hax-v0-1/index.md

 hacspec is a purely functional subset of Rust that can be used, together with a hacspec standard library, to write succinct, executable, and verifiable specifications in Rust.
 These specifications can be translated into formal languages with hax.

 ![](hax-high-level.png)

 # hax

 There are a number of Rust verification projects out there.
+See,
-See, for example, [Rust Verify](https://sites.google.com/view/rustverify2023) and the [Rust Formal Methods Interest Group](https://rust-formal-methods.github.io/).
+for example, [Rust
+Verify](https://sites.google.com/view/rustverify2023) and the [Rust Formal Methods Interest Group](https://rust-formal-methods.github.io/).
-While most existing tools try to precisely model the most complex bits the Rust language, hax aims to be a usable and pragmatic tool that can analyze the kind of code Rust developer write on a daily basis, while abstracting away or ignoring Rust features it does not support.
+While most existing tools try to precisely model the most complex bits the Rust language, hax aims to be a usable and pragmatic tool that can analyze the kind of code Rust developers write on a daily basis, while abstracting away or ignoring Rust features it does not support.
 We believe that it is important in practice to have a usable tool that can ingest large Rust crates to show properties on certain parts of the code, instead of getting stuck on hard corner cases.